darianaroman/dsa-2021-g3/README.md

 Prepare for the partial exam.
 Deadline until 07.04.2021 for making a PR on GitHub with the extra problem.

+#### Typical flow during the partial exam

+1. Take a photo with your work
+2. Transfer the photo via GoogleDrive/WhatsApp/Email/any other online service.
+3. Paste the photo in your "partial" folder
+4. git add .
+5. git commit -m "solution for exercise x, y, z"
+6. git push

 ## Grading

 There will be 2 laboratory tests, one about Data Structures and one about Algorithms.